 Reduce the Chances of Tax-Related Identity Theft

-Identity thieves use stolen Social Security numbers (SSN) to file fraudulent tax returns and get a refund from the government.
+Identity thieves use stolen Social Security numbers (SSNs) to file fraudulent tax returns and get refunds from the government.
 For example, just over one month into the 2019 tax season, the IRS had identified more than 3,500 returns claiming $15.8 million in fraudulent refunds.
-Those are just the returns the agency caught, and, unfortunately, among those flagged for fraud, it paid out some of the refunds (the IRS prevented about 77% of fraudulent refunds from being issued).
+Those are just the returns the agency caught.
+Unfortunately, it paid out some of the refunds among those that were flagged for fraud.
+The IRS prevented about 77% of fraudulent refunds from being issued.

-In short, tax season can be a gold mine for identity thieves.
-And this problem can get pretty personal, too.
-These identity thieves use the same taxpayer identification numbers and Social Security numbers that people plan to use to file their tax returns.
+Tax season can be a gold mine for identity thieves, and this problem can get pretty personal, too.
+These identity thieves use the same taxpayer identification numbers and Social Security numbers that people plan to use to file their own legitimate tax returns.

-Here's what happens when someone uses your Social Security number to fraudulently claim a refund: When you go to electronically file your tax return, the system may reject it because it flags your Social Security number as a duplicate.
-Whether you're getting a refund or not, this will slow down the process of filing your taxes.
+Here's what happens when someone uses your Social Security number to fraudulently claim a refund: The IRS computer system will reject your tax return when you attempt to electronically file it because it flags your Social Security number as a duplicate—someone else has already filed a return using it.
+This will slow down the process of filing your taxes whether you're getting a refund or not.

 Beyond the inconvenience the paperwork poses, there's the matter of your tax refund.
-If you're expecting one, it will take longer to receive it.
-It takes the IRS an average of 278 days (about nine months) from the time the agency receives the tax return to the date the identity theft victim receives their refund, according to the most recent audit of the issue from the Treasury Inspector General for Tax Administration.
+It will take longer to receive it if you're expecting one.
+It takes the IRS about 120 - 180 days (about two to three months) from the time the agency receives the tax return to the date the identity theft victim receives their refund.

 Tax-related identity theft can happen to you directly when your SSN has been compromised, but it can also affect you if someone fraudulently claims one of your dependents or steals the SSN of a deceased family member.

-Filing your tax return as soon as you can doesn't guarantee you'll beat an identity thief to the punch, but it certainly improves your chances of avoiding the aforementioned fraud issues.
+Filing your tax return as soon as you can doesn't guarantee that you'll beat an identity thief to the punch, but it certainly improves your chances of avoiding fraud issues.

 Get Your Refund Sooner

-If you're expecting a refund, there's a simple reason to get on top of things early in the year: The sooner the IRS has your tax return, the sooner it can issue your refund.
-There's not much else to it than that.
+There's a simple reason to get on top of things early in the year if you're expecting a refund: The sooner the IRS has your tax return, the sooner it can issue that refund.

 The IRS issues about 90% of refunds within 21 days of processing the return.
 You can check the progress of your refund through the IRS website.